jim-schwoebel/allie/README.md

 11. Create nice CLI interface for all of Allie's functionality using OptionParser()
 12. make sure Allie passes all tests on linux, etc. / contextualize tests around default settings
 13. Add in [statsmodels](https://www.statsmodels.org/stable/index.html) and [MLpy](http://mlpy.sourceforge.net/) dimensionality reduction techniques and modeling techniques
+14. add in deepspeech functionality to transcription for open source (and other open source audio transcribers)

+### recently completed
+- added in transcribers as lists (can be adapted into future)

 ## getting started